Pityrosporum (Malassezia) Folliculitis Treatment: Kick Fungal Acne’s Ass (How to)

 - Avene Cleansing Foam

-- Bioderma Sensibio Micellar Water (fantastic and gentle makeup remover)
+- Bioderma Sensibio Micellar Water (fantastic and gentle makeup remover.
+Two other safe micellar waters are Simple and CeraVe, the latter includes ceramides)

-- Cetaphil Gentle Skin Cleanser (Note: contains SLS which can irritate sensitive skin.
-The irony.
+- Cetaphil Gentle Skin Cleanser (Note: contains SLS which can irritate very sensitive skin.
 Can also be used as a body wash)

 - **Neutrogena Ultra Gentle Daily Foaming Cleanser